-- January 6: The GPU team will present the final 2021-2029 Housing Element and related CEQA findings at a public hearing before the Planning Commission and seek a recommendation for City Council's adoption. - GPU Subconsultant present: None - January 24: The GPU team will present the final 2021-2029 Housing Element and related CEQA findings for adoption at a public hearing before the City Council. - o GPU Subconsultant present: ESA
+- January 24: The GPU team (excluding VTA) will present the final 2021-2029 Housing Element and related CEQA findings for adoption at a public hearing before the City Council. - GPU Subconsultant present: ESA - February 12: HCD deadline to determine that a jurisdiction's Housing Element substantially complies with State law before the penalties under AB 1398' apply.